jbaker-/Space/readme.txt

 I think for the most part I have everything I can see debugged, everything compiles and runs but I'm not getting any output to the screen despite having messed with it a whole heck of a lot.

-update 10/24/2014: I tried adding an output of the distance to zero to the downward movement function of the ship, and its outputting -NaN, which doesnt sound good
+update 10/24/2014: I tried adding an output of the distance to zero, the location, and the speed to the downward movement keyboard function of the ship, and its outputting -NaN, which doesnt sound good - though I'm not sure how to fix it

 The code is organized into the shaders, the main.cc file, and space.h and .cc files, which contain: